On data and dimension in chemistry -- irreversibility, concealment and emergent conservation laws: Stoichiometric matrices

-The number of conserved quantities (resp. cycles) are thus directly related to the dimension of the left (resp. right) nullspace, i.e. of the cokernel (resp. kernel) of $\mathbb{S}$.
+The number of conserved quantities (resp. cycles) are thus directly related to the dimension of the left (resp. right) nullspace, i.e., of the cokernel (resp. kernel) of $\mathbb{S}$.
 The fundamental theorem of linear algebra (FTLA) provides two ways to count the rank in terms of chemical quantities, thus giving us a combinatorial identity (SL1) (Eq. \eqref{equation:SL1}) that relates them.
 SL1 thereby relates fundamental CRN quantitities based on structure.
+This technique has notably been used to find index relations for open CRNs \cite{polettini_irreversible_2014}, flow reactors, serial transfer \cite{blokhuis_reaction_2018}, and autocatalytic networks \cite{Despons2024auto}.